Assessment and Approvals of Prospective Adopters

 The decision must be made within 7 working days of the final minutes from the Adoption Panel meeting and must be recorded, together with reasons.

-The panel administrator will inform the adoption officer of the decision, so that it can be given to the applicants orally within 2 working days and written notice of the decision, signed by the agency decision maker, within 5 working days of the decision.
+The panel administrator will inform the Adoption Social Worker of the decision, so that it can be given to the applicants orally within 2 working days and written notice of the decision, signed by the agency decision maker, within 5 working days of the decision.

 Where the decision differs from the recommendation of the Adoption Panel, a copy of the Panel recommendation will be sent to the applicant/s with the written notification of the decision.